sanposhiho/sanposhiho/README.md

 ---

 Unfortunately, I am not a full-time, paid open-source software developer.
 I determine my own projects ONLY based on my interests and curiosity.
-So.. do you wish for me to continue working on a specific project? hire me then.
+So.. do you wish for me to work on a specific project? hire me then.